EcoJulia/Microbiome.jl/manuscript/paper.md

-`BiobakeryUtils.jl` provides a julia interface for the command line utilities from HUMAnN and MetaPhlAn, two widely-used tools for using metagenomic sequencing reads to generate functional and taxonomic profiles respectively.
+`BiobakeryUtils.jl` provides a julia interface for the command line utilities from HUMAnN and MetaPhlAn, two widely-used tools for using metagenomic sequencing reads to generate functional and taxonomic profiles, respectively.
 It also provides functionality to simplify installation of the tools and I/O for the common file types used and produced by those tools.
 Together, `Microbiome.jl` and `BiobakeryUtils.jl`
-make it easy to load, manipulate, and analyze microbial community data (Figure \autoref{fig2}).
+make it easy to load, manipulate, and analyze microbial community data ( \autoref{fig2}).

 ![Microbial community analysis workflow\label{fig2}](Microbiome-jl-fig2.png)